LocandLoad/Probability-Calculator/README.md

 n is the number of times the event will be run.

 The answer will be in the format of "Answer: " probability between 0 and 1 " / "  probability as a percentage

+The original BigInt git is at the following link: https://github.com/faheel/BigInt